BlogCan Students Access Turnitin Without Their University? Here Is the Truth

 A few methods circulate online.
 It is worth knowing why they are risky before you trust your dissertation to them.

-• Shared or borrowed logins.
+Shared or borrowed logins.
 Using someone else’s institutional account breaks the university’s terms, can get the real account holder in trouble, then exposes your work to a stranger.
-Avoid this.

 The one legitimate route